I Know What You See: Power Side-Channel Attack on Convolutional Neural Network Accelerators: Overview

 To evaluate the proposed attack, we implement a CNN accelerator~\cite{ZhaoSZXLSGZ17} in a Xilinx Spartan-6 LX75 FPGA chip~\cite{XILINXSP} on the SAKURA-G board~\cite{SAKURA17}.
 This board is designed for the purpose of evaluating power side channel attacks.
 We setup a Tektronix MDO3034 oscilloscope~\cite{TEKMDO}, with a sampling frequency of 2.5GHz, to acquire the power trace from the FPGA board.

 For passive and active adversaries, we propose attack methods for them separately.
 The whole attack flow is illustrated in Fig.~\ref{fig:overview}.
 In the first step, we collect the power traces of the FPGA when it performs the convolution with different kernels.
-Then we adopt an extraction algorithm to filter out noise and get the real power consumption, details will be shown in Section~\ref{sec:power_extract}.
+Then we adopt an extraction algorithm to filter out noise and get the real power consumption, whose details will be shown in Section~\ref{sec:power_extract}.
 After the power extraction stage, passive adversaries try to locate pixels belonging to image background from the extracted power.
 Then the silhouette of foreground objects is revealed.
 The details of this attack are shown in Section~\ref{sec:background_detection}.
-For active adversaries, before the actual attack, they build a ``power template'' using the power measured with different kernels and the input image.
+For active adversaries, before the actual attack, they build a ``power template''~\cite{RechbergerO04} using the power measured with different kernels and the input image.
 The power template exploits the relations between power consumption and pixel values and can generate a set of pixel candidates when queried with power consumption in actual attacks.
 The final step for active adversaries is to recover the image by selecting the best pixel candidate from the generated set.
-Section~\ref{sec:power_templates} introduces the power template attacks in details.
+Section~\ref{sec:power_templates} introduces the power template attacks in detail.

-We conducted experiments with images from the MNIST dataset~\cite{MNIST}, a dataset for handwritten digits recognition.
-We try to recover the image with both background detection and power template, shown in Fig.~\ref{fig:mnist_all_digits}.
-For two recovery methods, we select the correctly classified images with the same input image so that we can compare the quality of recovered images directly.
-For images from background detection, the general shape of original image is retained while the images recovered with power template keep more details and they are more similar to the original image in visual effect.
+We conducted experiments with images in the MNIST dataset~\cite{MNIST}, a dataset for handwritten digits recognition.
+We try to recover the image with both background detection and power template, shown in Fig.~\ref{fig:mnist_all_digits} in Section~\ref{sec:appendix-mnist} of the Appendix.
+For images from background detection, the general shape of the original image is retained while the images recovered with power template retain more details and they are more similar to the original images in visual effect.